Exact DG-categories and fully faithful triangulated inclusion functors: Introduction

 \subsection{Quasi-coherent CDG-quasi-algebras}

-The definition of a \emph{quasi-coherent CDG\+algebra} over a scheme goes back to~\cite[Section~B.1]{Pkoszul} and~\cite[Section~2.1]{EP}.
+The definition of a \emph{quasi-coherent CDG\+algebra} over a scheme goes back to~\cite[Section~B.1]{Pkoszul} and~\cite[Section~1.2]{EP}.
 The extension to quasi-algebras is straightforward; we spell it out below in this section for the sake of completeness of the exposition.
+A much more detailed discussion can be found in~\cite[Sections~6.3\+-6.4]{Pdomc}.

 First we need to complete the discussion of Section~\ref{curved-dg-modules-subsecn} by defining \emph{morphisms of CDG\+rings}.
 Let $\biR^\cu=(R^*,d_R,h_R)$ and $\biS^\cu=(S^*,d_S,h_S)$ be two CDG\+rings.
 A morphism of CDG\+rings $(f,a)\:\biR^\cu\rarrow\biS^\cu$ is a pair $(f,a)$, where $f\:R^*\rarrow S^*$ is a morphism of graded rings and $a\in S^1$ is an element for which the following two equations are satisfied: \begin{enumerate} {\roman{enumi}} \item $f(d_R(r))=d_S(f(r))+[a,f(r)]$ for all $r\in R^{|r|}$ (where $[x,y]=xy-(-1)^{|x||y|}yx$ is the commutator with signs); \item $f(h_R)=h_S+d_S(a)+a^2$. \end{enumerate} The element $a\in S^1$ is called the \emph{change-of-connection element}.
 The \emph{composition} of two morphisms of CDG\+rings $(R^*,d_R,h_R)\xrightarrow{(f,a)}(S^*,d_S,h_S)\xrightarrow{(g,b)} (T^*,d_T,h_T)$ is given by the rule $(g,b)\circ(f,a)= (g\circ f,\>b+g(a))$.